nimh-dsst/dataSci_job_ad_2024/README.md

 We're seeking someone who's interested in and motivated by our mission to increase transparency and data availability in biomedical science.
 We decide on projects and priorities together as a team and are looking for people to participate fully in that process.

+Our offices are on the NIH campus in Bethesda, Maryland and preference will be given to candidates who are able to work onsite, though hybrid arrangements are possible.

 # How to apply…

 Email your resume and a short cover letter in the body of the email to:

 DATASCI-JOBSEARCH@mail.nih.gov

 The National Institutes of Health is an equal opportunity employer.
-This position will be based at NIMH in Bethesda, MD via a third party contracting firm.
+This position will be based at NIMH in Bethesda, MD via a third party contracting firm who is able to provide visa sponsorship.